-Whenever a creature is put into a graveyard from play, that creature's controller may draw a card.
+Whenever a creature is put into a graveyard from the battlefield, that creature's controller may draw a card.

 1 week ago

 Ulasht is one of my favorites!
 There are many lines of play that you can take for powerful endgame plans, and you've got a lot of them in here.

 Some changes I would make start with trimming down your mana curve.
 Your creatures are almost all haymakers.
 The way it stands, your gameplan is a bit too slow.
 I would begin by choosing a few big creatures that have the most impact and supporting them, cutting the rest.
 Avenger of Zendikar is a great card, but works better with a higher land count.
 Deus of Calamity has no immediate board influence.
 Same goes for Borborygmos.
 I do like Hornet Queen, Vigor and I would choose between either Dragon Broodmother OR Dragonlair Spider.
 Add in Craterhoof Behemoth, or, if that's out of budget, End-Raze Forerunners as a great win condition.
 Tendershoot Dryad is amazing, too.

 Other important additions are mana dorks.
 They are the most efficient way to ramp into your larger things, while also making Ulasht bigger.
 Llanowar Elves, Elvish Mystic, Arbor Elf, Fyndhorn Elves, Boreal Druid, Zhur-Taa Druid, Radha, Heir to Keld all want to be in this deck.
 You're in green, so mana rocks not named Sol Ring or Mana Vault/Crypt can be dropped.
 Fecundity, too, as you don't have enough sac outlets to really garner a lot of value.

 I would also say that your land count is low.
 Even with a bunch of mana dorks, you'll be mulliganning far more often than is comfortable.
 Add in a few more dual lands, or even basics, to smooth that out.